Compare the best current accounts in Ireland

 What are overdraft charges?

-There are two types of overdraft:
+There are two main types of overdraft:

 ATM fees